analogpotato/EasyAppInstall/README.md

 iwr -useb https://raw.githubusercontent.com/analogpotato/EasyAppInstall/main/chocolatey/install.ps1 | iex
 ```

-When prompted, enter the URL to your own packages.txt file if you have one, or press Enter to use the default.
+When prompted, enter the URL to your own packages.txt file hosted on Github if you have one, or press Enter to use the default located in the `/chocolatey/packages.txt` folder in this repo.

 ### For macOS: